KEINOS/Mastodon_Simple-Toot-Deleter/README.md

 - Redirect URI : Leave it as is.
 - Scopes : Check all.

-Note: Don't forget to delete this application entry after use for sureness.
+Note: Don't forget to delete this application entry after use.
+(For sureness)

 ## Why it's slow?

-This script deletes 1 toot/second because of the access limitation.
+This script deletes 1 toot/second by default because of the Mastodon's access limitation.

-Since there's an access time limitation to use the API and if you request more than 300 authorized requests in 5 minutes ( 1 authorized request per second) you'll get a "Too many request" error.
+Since there's an access time limitation to use the API and if you request more than 300 authorized requests in 5 minutes ( 1 authorized request per second) / account, you'll get a "Too many request" error.
 Therefore this script is slow.

 - [See the current limit threshold](https://github.com/tootsuite/mastodon/blob/921b78190912b3cd74cea62fc3e773c56e8f609e/config/initializers/rack_attack.rb#L48-L50).